Detailed Expert Review

-It’s unfortunate that Anti-Theft isn’t available on iOS.
-For an app with great iOS anti-theft tools, I recommend McAfee Mobile Security, which made it to 2nd place overall on my list of the best free antivirus apps for iPhone and iPad.
+Norton’s mobile app used to have anti-theft tools, but not anymore.
+For an app with great anti-theft tools, I recommend McAfee Mobile Security, which made it to 1st place on the list of best antivirus apps for iOS.

 The only other issue with Norton Mobile Security is that you need to download separate apps to access the Password Manager, Parental Control, and Secure VPN.
 This isn’t a big deal, however, as you can access all of your Norton apps via the main menu.

-Norton Mobile Security is the fastest, most user-friendly, and most feature-rich antivirus Android app I’ve tested.
-That said, iOS users get a slightly worse deal without the real-time protection (not needed on iOS) and Anti-Theft (many default iOS apps do this).
+Norton Mobile Security is the fastest, most user-friendly, and most feature-rich Android antivirus app I’ve tested.
+That said, the removal of anti-theft features is annoying, and iOS users get a slightly worse deal without real-time protection (which is not needed on iOS).
 However, on either device, adding the mobile app is a great reason to upgrade to either Norton 360 Deluxe or 360 Premium.

 Norton 360 Customer Support